Luke Travers: Melbourne United (2023–2024)

-Cleveland Cavaliers (2024–present)
+Cleveland Cavaliers (2024–2026)

 In July 2024, Travers re-joined the Cleveland Cavaliers for the 2024 NBA Summer League and on 28 August, he signed a two-way contract with the team, splitting the 2024–25 season with the Cavaliers' NBA G League affiliate, the Cleveland Charge.
 He appeared in all four preseason games for the Cavaliers.
 He made his NBA debut on 1 November against the Orlando Magic, playing the last four minutes of the game and finished with four points, two rebounds, two assists and one block in a 120–109 win.
 On 13 December, he recorded his first career triple-double with 25 points, 11 assists, and 10 rebounds with two blocks in 38 minutes in the Charge's 141–131 win over the Wisconsin Herd.
 Following this game, he was sidelined with an ankle injury until late January.
 On 13 February 2025, he posted his second triple-double of the season with 25 points, 18 rebounds, 10 assists and two blocks in a 130–116 win over Raptors 905.
 On 12 March, he recorded his third triple-double of the season with 16 points, 11 rebounds and 10 assists in a 120–113 win over the Rip City Remix.
 On 29 March, he recorded his fourth triple-double of the season with 11 points, 11 rebounds and 11 assists in a 128–93 win over the Long Island Nets.

 On 2 July 2025, Travers re-signed with the Cavaliers on a two-way contract.
+He appeared in 12 games for the Cavaliers and 15 games (10 starts) for the Charge in 2025–26, before being waived by Cleveland on 1 February 2026 to make room for Dennis Schroder and Keon Ellis.

+In July 2026, Travers joined the Milwaukee Bucks for the 2026 NBA Summer League.

+Return to Melbourne United (2026–present)

+On 23 July 2026, Travers signed a two-year deal with Melbourne United, returning to the team for a second stint.
+He earned the Ray Borner Award as the MVP of the pre-season Blitz tournament.

 National team career

 In 2018, Travers represented Australia at the Under-17 FIBA World Cup in Argentina and won gold at the Under-16 FIBA Asia Championship in China.
 He had 22 points, eight rebounds, three assists, four steals and two blocks for Australia in their title-clinching victory over China and was named in the all-tournament second team.

 In August 2022, Travers made his Australian Boomers debut during the World Cup qualifiers.

+In August 2026, Travers was named in the Boomers squad for a new window of the FIBA Basketball World Cup 2027 Asian Qualifiers.